BlessedRebuS/RISCV-Attacks/README.md

 <img src='img/strace-sifive.png' width='500'>

 As expected this type of attack is mitigated in this processor due to the **limited speculation**.
 In general, more optimized cores are more vulnerable.
 This attack actually works on C910 that allows speculative execution.

+### Challenges
+ROP: a function that calls other functions should not assume these registers hold their value across method calls.